-2.6 Planned Program of Study
+2.5 Planned Program of Study

-The following chart, Planned Program of Study, lists the courses students will take and the order and times they should enroll in the courses; this is the same chart students are required to submit to Canvas.
-Students are notified that this curriculum guide is a planning document; it is not a substitute for regular consultation of their Degree Completion Plan (DCP; see Advising Guide) or with their faculty mentor advisor (FAM).
+The following chart lists the courses students will take and the order and times they should enroll in the courses; this is the same chart students are required to fill out on Canvas.
+Students are notified that this curriculum guide is a planning document.
+It is not a substitute for regular consultation with their DCP or with their faculty advisor.
 This guide is subject to change.
-Use this guide for course planning and for discussions with your faculty/academic advisor when you set up your course of study.
+Use this guide for course planning and for discussions with your faculty advisor when you set up your course of study.